tsutarou10/PRML/machine_learning/kmeans/README.md

   3. [matplotlib](https://matplotlib.org)

 Usage for Kmeans
+---
 Saving the file "kmeans.py".
----
-You should import this file.
+Next, you should import this file.
 ~~~
 >> from kmeans import Kmeans
 ~~~